d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 After executing the above code, we will get a "submission.csv" file.
 The format of this file is consistent with the Kaggle competition requirements.
-The method for submitting results is similar to method in :numref:`chapter_kaggle_house`.
+The method for submitting results is similar to method in :numref:`sec_kaggle_house`.

 ## Summary